 C-Diff or Clostridium difficile colitis is an inflammation of the colon caused by the Clostridium difficile bacteria.
 C. Diff bacteria are present all around us, in the air, water, soil, and fecal matter of humans and animals.
 Many people have the bacteria present in their intestines and never experience any adverse effects.

 Clostridium difficile infections result in frequent watery diarrhea, severe cramping, fever, nausea, loss of appetite, and dehydration.
 Although antibiotics are frequently the culprits in triggering C-diff infections, there are some that target Clostridium difficile as well.
 They include Metronidazole, Vancomycin, and Fidaxomicin.

 C-Diff infections tend to be quite stubborn and can be challenging to remove from the body.
-They can also recur with frequency, especially while awaiting the natural repopulation of healthy bacteria in your intestines.
+They can also recur with frequency, especially while awaiting the natural re-population of healthy bacteria in your intestines.
 You may also experience challenges with C-Diff recurrence if you live in a long-term care facility or are a patient in the hospital.

-Hypochlorous Acid as A C-Diff Treatment
+Hypochlorous Acid as A C-Diff Solution

-What is Hypochlorous Acid
+What is Hypochlorous Acid?

-Hypochlorous acid is somethings referred to as nature’s oldest disinfectant.
+Hypochlorous acid is sometimes referred to as nature’s oldest disinfectant.
 It is also resident inside your body as you sit here reading this.
 This is because hypochlorous acid is the substance your white blood cells naturally produce to help fight off infections.

 As previously noted, hypochlorous acid is a naturally occurring product in the human body.
 However, it can be artificially created outside the body as well.

 Medical Uses for Hypochlorous Acid